simahashemi/simahashemi/README.md

 ### 🧑‍💻 About Me

 I've been programming with **Python** since 2019, starting with university projects and research internships.
-My academic background is in **computational neuroscience**, where I focused on modeling both **single neurons and neural networks**, exploring the learning and memory mechanisms.
+My academic background is in **computational neuroscience**, where I focused on modeling both **single neurons and neural networks**, exploring the learning and memory mechanisms in brain.

 Currently, I’m deepening my knowledge in **machine learning for medical image computing** to apply data-driven methods in health-related research and diagnostics.